 Panic-induced hyperventilation is a terrifying experience for patients, and they deserve empathy and compassion.
 Also remember that anxiety is only one cause of hyperventilation, and that other causes are much more serious.
 Use all available monitoring tools, including pulse oximetry and capnography to assess and treat hyperventilating patients, and always recommend that they be transported to the hospital.

-This article, originally written in June 2019, has been updated.
+This article, originally published on June 14, 2019, has been updated.